ytakelab/template_analysis/README.md

 # analysis_template
-template folder for data analysis with Python and MATLAB
+a folder for data analyses with Python and MATLAB